hachyderm/community/community.hachyderm.io/content/en/docs/account-types/influencer-accounts.md

 re-prompt remote servers (i.e. neither Hachyderm nor your original Mastodon home server) to migrate followers if they become stuck during your migration.

-As a rule if you have more than 10k followers on an existing platform we ask that you reach out to us directly at [admin@hachyderm.io](mailto:admin@hachyderm.io) or via the Nivenly Discord (if you're already in there) before announcing your arrival to your followers so we can prepare to assist as needed.
+As a rule, if you have more than 10K followers on an existing platform, we ask that you reach out to us directly at [admin@hachyderm.io](mailto:admin@hachyderm.io) or via the Nivenly Discord (if you're already in there) before announcing your arrival to your followers so we can prepare to assist as needed.